All About Paralegals and Legal Assistants

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 - Law Associate

-In 2016, there was an estimated number of 285,600 jobs in the United States for Paralegal or Legal Assistant.
+In the United States, there were 285,600 jobs for Paralegal or Legal Assistant in 2016.
 New jobs are being produced at a rate of 14.6% which is above the national average.
 The Bureau of Labor Statistics predicts 41,800 new jobs for Paralegal or Legal Assistant by 2026.
-Due to new job openings and attrition, there will be an average of 34,700 job openings in this field each year.
+The BLS estimates 34,700 yearly job openings in this field.

 The states with the most job growth for Paralegal or Legal Assistant are Nevada, Utah, and Colorado.
 Watch out if you plan on working in Alaska, Ohio, or Maryland.
 These states have the worst job growth for this type of profession.

 Average Paralegals and Legal Assistants Salary

 The salary for Paralegals and Legal Assistants ranges between about $31,400 and $82,050 a year.

 Paralegals and Legal Assistants who work in District of Columbia, Connecticut, or Alaska, make the highest salaries.